jonase/eastwood/README.next.md

   (println (replace 5)))
 ```

-The following example will also not cause a warning, because even
+The following example will not cause a warning, because even though
-though `pmap` can be determined not to be a function, Eastwood does
+`pmap` is determined to have a non-function value, Eastwood does not
-not 'know' that the function call to `map` will use `pmap`'s value as
+'know' that the function call to `map` will use `pmap`'s value as a
-a function.
+function.

 ```clojure
 (let [pmap {:a 1 :b 2}]